hcs64/neon64v2/pkg/README.txt

 Architecture
 ------------

-I split up the 6502 CPU ops to reduce code size; all N64 CPU code fits in ICache (1.5K to spare).
-All ucode fits in IMEM together (200 bytes to spare).
+I split up the 6502 CPU ops to reduce code size; all N64 CPU code fits in ICache.
+All ucode fits in IMEM together.

 The CPU runs the main PPU loop.
 It passes the bytes read to the RSP, which converts the background to a 4bpp texture and arranges sprites in an 8bpp